 Make the pro field an intensely competitive 30 men and 30 women.

-Any professional athlete who qualifies for the World Championships is awarded a $3,000 qualification bonus, $1,000 towards travel expenses and three nights paid accommodation at Kona.
+In return: Any professional athlete who qualifies for the World Championships is awarded a $3,000 qualification bonus, $1,000 towards travel expenses and three nights paid accommodation at Kona.

 This would ensure equal representation between men and women pros.
 It would mean that professional athletes aren’t financially penalised for achieving the highest honour in their sport – qualifying for the Hawaii World Championships.
 It would mean a higher standard of races necessary to qualify for Kona.
 Finally, it would be a step forward in eliminating the farcical situation we have at present where the Women’s World Championship is affected by drafting rules that mean slow men cause penalties for the leading women.